Basic Education and Gender Equality - Country Programme 2010-2015

 Taking into consideration the above situation, equitable access to quality education is UNICEF Tajikistan’s overarching concern, with a special focus on promoting girls’ education and expanding access to early learning for boys and girls alike.

 For the 2010-2015 country programme cycle, UNICEF Tajikistan supports the government and other partners to ensure quality education for all children by applying the Child-Friendly School (CFS) approach.
-The key areas of focus include: 1) Early Learning; 2) Girls’ Education; 3) Water, Sanitation and Hygiene (WASH) in Schools and 4) Life-skills-based Education.
-Emergency preparedness and disaster reduction will be mainstreamed in all aspects of the programme, with the aim of immediately restoring education services in emergencies.
+The key areas of focus include: 1) Early Learning; 2) Out of School Children; 3) Quality of Education.
+Disability promoted through inclusive education, will be mainstreamed in all aspects of the programme.
 UNICEF takes these interventions forward as an integrated package so that the key education issues are effectively addressed in a comprehensive manner.
 The intervention package specifically targets girls and the most disadvantaged groups of children, including those at pre-school age and with disabilities.
 The aim is to demonstrate a model which can be used for scaling up and mainstreaming within the Government education system.

 Early Learning: UNICEF supports the Ministry of Education in coordinating efforts to improve access, quality and equity in preschool and school readiness programmes, primarily by supporting the piloting and evaluation of cost-effective alternative early learning models, and the strengthening of the policy and legislative framework to support the Ministry of Education’s management of a mixed-model preschool system.

-Girls’ Education (GE): UNICEF supports the Ministry of Education in reducing gender disparities in basic education and increasing attendance and completion rates of girls.
-UNICEF supports the implementation of a comprehensive GE package in target schools in selected districts covering grade 7-9 female students.
-By building capacities of schools and district-level authorities, this initiative contributes to creating child-friendly, gender-sensitive learning environments as well as boosting the demand for girls’ education.
-Through this project, UNICEF provides evidence and strategic direction for the adoption of a nationwide programme targeting girls’ completion of basic education.
+Out-Of-School Children (OOSC): UNICEF supports the Ministry of Education in reducing the number of out-of-school children in basic education and increasing attendance and completion rates.
+By building capacities of schools and district-level authorities, this initiative contributes to creating child-friendly, gender-sensitive, inclusive education as well as boosting the demand for basic education.
+Through this project, UNICEF provides evidence and strategic direction for the adoption of a nationwide programme targeting access to quality basic education for out-of-school children.

-Life-skills-based Education (LSBE): This component is closely linked to the interventions of GE and WASH in school programmes.
+Quality of Education: This component is closely linked to the interventions of Out-Of-School children in school programmes.
 UNICEF supports the implementation of extra-curricular activities in target schools on subjects pertaining to prevention of sexually transmitted infections and HIV/AIDS, as well as human rights, gender equality, violence prevention and disaster risk reduction (DRR), etc. UNICEF co-leads the Education Cluster and leads the WASH Cluster for emergencies.
+Quality of Education will also work with the MOE on the revision of the national curriculum and address content of teacher training programmes.

 The Programme aims to achieve the following key results: a) government policies as well as partners’ plans explicitly address the issue of gender disparity and other inequalities in basic education; b) early learning models are piloted and evaluated, and a conducive policy environment is established allowing alternative systems; c) in 15 per cent of schools, students have access to gender-sensitive water and sanitation facilities as an entry point to increasing girls’ attendance and completion rates; and d) in 27 per cent of schools, students in grade 7-9 have knowledge of and practice life skills.